Skip to main content

 Church concerts

-Situated in one of the oldest and most charming parts of Amsterdam, Noorderkerk is an idyllic setting for a matinee classical concert, regularly attracting an audience of classical experts and curious newcomers.
+• Situated in one of Amsterdam's oldest and most charming parts, Noorderkerk is an idyllic setting for a matinee classical concert, regularly attracting an audience of classical experts and curious newcomers.
 Concerts typically run from September through May on Saturday afternoons.

-Many concerts across various Amsterdam churches are scheduled on the Stadsherstel website.
-You will find performances in such churches as De Waalse Kerk, De Duif, Oosterkerk, Vondelkerk, Amstelkerk, Het Zonnehuis theatre in Amsterdam Noord, and more.
+• Many concerts across various Amsterdam churches are scheduled on the Stadsherstel website.
+You will find performances in churches like De Waalse Kerk, De Duif, Oosterkerk, Vondelkerk, Amstelkerk, Het Zonnehuis in Amsterdam Noord, and many more.

-The Oudekerk is one of Amsterdam’s oldest building and it holds concerts played on its beautiful organ.
+• Oudekerk is one of Amsterdam’s oldest buildings, and it deserves a special mention as it holds concerts on its beautiful organ.

 Grachtenfestival

-The Canal Festival is a yearly classical music festival that happens on the Amsterdam canals in August.
-The city is transformed as the concerts happen in parks, streets and on the water.
-You will often see passers-by in boats linger along the canals to enjoy the music played on the pontoons.
-Tickets get sold out fast so keep an eye out for performances you might be interested in.
-The festival also has a Junior division, perfect for some musical family-time.
+The Grachtenfestival (Canal Festival) is a yearly classical music festival on the Amsterdam canals in August.
+The city is transformed as concerts happen in parks, on the streets, and on the water.
+Passers-by in boats often linger along the canals to enjoy the music played on the pontoons.
+Tickets get sold out fast, so keep an eye out for performances you might be interested in.
+The festival also has a Junior Grachtenfestival, which offers musical immersion for the whole family.

 VriendenLoterij Summer Concerts

-The summer programming of Het Koninklijk Concertgebouw Amsterdam has more than 80 concerts ranging from classical to jazz and pop.
+The summer programming of The Royal Concertgebouw has more than 80 concerts ranging from classical to jazz and pop.
 Local and international orchestras will take you into the world of Beethoven, Mozart and Dvořák.
-Fans of film shouldn’t miss the film music concerts such as the John Williams tribute or the Star Wars: Return of the Jedi viewing accompanied by a live performance by the Residentie Orkest.
+Film music fans shouldn’t miss showstopping concerts such as the John Williams Tribute or the Star Wars: Return of the Jedi screening accompanied by a live performance by the resident orchestra.